 Tracing Greek artistic production through the art collection of Dr. Charalampous

 Art plays a crucial role in intensifying and enriching our lives in general both as individuals and communities.
-The definition and examination of the peculiarities of Greek art are dealt with, and its different techniques are explored.
+The definition and examination of the peculiarities of Greek art are dealt with, and its different techniques

 This collection is important not only because of its historical significance but also because it aspires to further the understanding of Greek culture for posterity.
 It incorporates works from renowned artists whose creations have been displayed in significant exhibitions, distinguished private collections and public institutions all around the world as well as young emerging artists who continue to tackle classic issues with fresh and new interpretations.